 Other borrowers [get caught] by a changing housing market – one in which home prices have flattened and lenders . . . tighten their standards . . . .
 The challenges are greatest for homeowners whose credit has declined since they took out their last loan and for those who have little if any equity.

 - Graduated payment mortgages have lower monthly payments than the usual fixed-rate mortgages, but the payments start to rise gradually at a predetermined rate before leveling off after several years at a level somewhat higher than those on conventional fixed-rate mortgages.

-14. Check if the seller of the house will make you a loan for the amount you need above the amount a regular mortgage lender will provide.
-If you choose this option, proceed with caution.
-Ask someone who is knowledgeable about this type of loan to tell you what the risks are.
+14. Check if the seller of the house you want to purchase will make you a loan for the amount you need above the amount a regular mortgage lender will provide.
+However, if you are seriously considering this option, proceed with caution.
+Ask someone who is knowledgeable about this type of loan to explain to you what the risks are.
 Keep in mind the following statements from an article in the Wall Street Journal (8-5-81):

 The biggest concern [with a loan from the seller] involves the short-term nature of seller loans.
 [When] the notes come due . . . where [are] people . . . going to get the money to pay them off?

 [S]ome buyers may not qualify for mortgages.
 They may have to pay very high rates at finances companies, or they may not be able to get the money at all. . . .
 [I]f they can’t get the money, the seller (who lent them the money) will foreclose, and they’ve made [several] years of payments for nothing.